influxdata/docs-v2/CONTRIBUTING.md

 #### Code callouts
-Use the `{{< code-callout >}}` shortcode to highlight and emphasize a specific piece of code in a code block.
+Use the `{{< code-callout >}}` shortcode to highlight and emphasize a specific piece of code (for example, a variable, placeholder, or value) in a code block.
 Provide the string to highlight in the code block.
 Include a syntax for the codeblock to properly style the called out code.

 ~~~md